A brief guide to making a No Win, No Fee professional negligence claim

-Solicitors are obviously very choosy about the cases they take on under a No Win, No Fee agreement.
-These cases generally involve the solicitor making a huge investment in terms of time and sometimes money, so they need to be reasonably confident of winning and recovering their fees.
-However, legal outcomes can never be guaranteed and cases will from time to time be lost.
-When this happens the lawyer will write off the legal fees that have accrued; hence the term, no win, no fee.
+Solicitors are naturally very choosy about the cases they take on under a No Win, No Fee agreement.
+These cases generally require us to make a huge investment in terms of time and sometimes money, so we need to be confident of winning and recovering our fees.
+However, legal outcomes can never be guaranteed and cases will from time to time be lost for a variety of reasons.
+When this happens we will write off the legal fees that have accrued; hence the term, No Win, No Fee.

 What does No Win, No Fee mean for you?

-Before entering into a professional negligence No Win, No Fee agreement it’s important to speak to the lawyer to make sure you understand what is involved and importantly what your duties and obligations are under the agreement.
+Before entering into a professional negligence No Win, No Fee agreement it’s important to speak to us to make sure you understand what is involved, and importantly what your duties and obligations are under the agreement.

 You also need to be aware of your potential liability for your opponent’s entitlement to fixed costs from you if you lose your case, which are not covered by the No Win, No Fee agreement.

 We will give you an indication of what those fixed costs could be, and can also offer guidance on insuring against this risk.

 Free legal helpline

 Take advantage of our free legal helpline to find out more about No Win, No Fee funding and what No Win, No Fee will mean for you.